angular/angular/docs/DEVELOPER.md

-*Option 3*: defining a bash alias like `alias nbin='PATH=$(npm bin):$PATH'` as detailed in this [Stackoverflow answer](http://stackoverflow.com/questions/9679932/how-to-use-package-installed-locally-in-node-modules/15157360#15157360) and used like this: e.g., `nbin gulp build`.
+*Option 3*: defining a bash alias like `alias nbin='PATH=$(npm bin):$PATH'` as detailed in this [Stack Overflow answer](http://stackoverflow.com/questions/9679932/how-to-use-package-installed-locally-in-node-modules/15157360#15157360) and used like this: e.g., `nbin gulp build`.

 ## Installing Bower Modules